 A report can also be made online at www.archdioceseofindianapolis.ethicspoint.com.
 You do not have to give you name.

 You will be asked to meet with the victim assistance coordinator and, if a cleric is being accused, canon law requires that a priest must also be present at that meeting.
-The meeting can take place at the victim assistance coordinator’s office in the Archbishop O’Meara Catholic Center in Indianapolis or at another mutually agreed upon location.
+The meeting can take place in the Archbishop O’Meara Catholic Center in Indianapolis or at another mutually agreed upon location.